Vibeswalker/Internship-application-noida-Premsagar/README.md

 # Internship Application — On-site (Noida)

 **Name:** Premsagar Dhote
-**Location:** Bhopal, India
+**Location:** Rourkela, India
 **LinkedIn:** https://www.linkedin.com/in/premsagar-dhote-02a00a195/
 **Email:** premsagardhote2002@gmail.com

 ## Why I’m a good fit
+- M.Tech in Electronics Systems & Communication (8.67/10 CGPA) from NIT Rourkela.
-- Strong background in analog, digital, and mixed-signal circuit design through M.Tech research at NIT Rourkela.
+- Strong background in analog, digital, and mixed-signal circuit design through academic research and projects.
 - Hands-on experience with industry-standard EDA tools like Cadence Virtuoso and Synopsys Sentaurus, and solid programming skills in C/C++, Verilog, and Python.
 - Practical experience in Computer Organization & Architecture, digital system design, and Linux-based development environments.
 - Highly motivated, detail-oriented, and available for full-time on-site internship in Noida.